Montmartre History and Entertainment Culture

 In 1860 Montmartre became part of Paris

 In 1860 the wall which had been built just before the French Revolution to collect taxes on all goods coming into Paris was demolished.
-This was part of a larger civic plan of expansion to bring Montmartre into the 18th arrondissement (district) of Paris.
+This was part of a larger civic plan of expansion to bring Montmartre into the 18th district of Paris.

 The customs wall, which originally encircled the whole of Paris, ran along what is now Boulevard de Clichy and Boulevard de Rochechouart forming the southern boundary of Montmartre.

-Being outside the walls, which Montmartre and the northern side of the Boulevards were meant that food and drink on the Montmartre side of the wall was effectively duty free.
+Being outside the walls meant that food and drink on the Montmartre side of the wall was effectively duty-free.
+Cheaper prices encouraged people out to Montmartre and soon the cafés were joined by cabarets and dance halls.

 Rodolph Salis opens the Chat Noir in 1881